d9394/miniboa-py3/README.md

 -------------------------------------------------------------------------------------

-This project is to receive UDP ADIF log information whick from some logbook program (such WSTJ-X, JDTX) and send to buildin SPOT server with telnet service.
+This project is to receive UDP ADIF log information from some logbook programs or communicate programs (such WSTJ-X, JDTX) and send to buildin SPOT server with telnet service.

 License
 =======